NukeVdnt/AI-Content-Summarizer/README.md

 - Generate Summary: Click the "Summarize" button to trigger the API call and generate the summary.
 - View Summary: The generated summary will be displayed below the input field.

+## Features
+- Intuitive User Interface: A user-friendly interface allows for easy input and output of text.
+- RapidAPI Integration: Seamlessly integrates with RapidAPI's AI content summarization API for accurate and efficient summaries.

 ## Snapshot

 ![home page](https://github.com/NukeVdnt/Tldrifyy/blob/main/src/snaps/poc.webp)